Awilonk/awilonk.github.io/_pages/about.md

 Work experience
 ======
 *  2019.7 - 2022.4: Senior Machine Learning Engineer, DiDi Chuxing
    * **ETA, Map team:** Design ML\DL models to predict accurate arrival time (ETAs) to calculate fares, estimate pickup times, match riders to drivers, plan deliveries, and more.
-The ETA model is the highest-QPS model at DiDi.
+The ETA model is one of the most important services for LBS.

 * 2015.10 - 2016.4: Intern, DJI.